NgoHoangNhatMinh/tp/docs/UserGuide.md

 * `i-add n/Sarah Lim dob/1985-12-03 g/Female p/91234567 e/sarahlim@email.com a/456 Orchard Road em/David Lim - 87654321
     id/T9876543B lang/Chinese`

-### Deleting a patient : `delete`
+### Deleting a patient : `i-delete`

 Deletes the specified patient from the address book.

-Format: `delete INDEX`
+Format: `delete n/ PATIENT_NAME`

-* Deletes the patient at the specified `INDEX`.
+* Deletes the patient with the specified PATIENT_NAME.
-* The index refers to the index number shown in the displayed patient list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The PATIENT_NAME is case-sensitive.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd patient in the address book.
+* `list` displays 'Alex Yeoh' in the display.
-* `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

-### Adding an appointment : `a-add`

-Schedules a new appointment for a patient with a doctor.

-Format: `a-add n/PATIENT_NAME d/DOCTOR_NAME t/YYYY-MM-DD HH:MM [note/NOTE]`

-* Creates a new appointment record for the specified patient and doctor.
-* The NOTE field is optional and can include remarks such as visit purpose or follow-up notes.
-* The date and time must follow the format YYYY-MM-DD HH:MM.
-* The patient must already exist in the address book before scheduling an appointment.

-Examples:
-* `a-add n/Alex Yeoh d/Dr Wee t/2025-11-11 14:00 note/Fp`
+* 'i-delete n/Alex Yeoh' will delete Alex Yeoh from the list.
-* `a-add n/Bernice Yu d/Dr Tan t/2025-12-01 09:30 note/Annual check-up`

 ### Viewing appointments: `a-view`